Electrical Contractor Marketing: 2026 Guide

 The review collection system is the same as any other trade: same-day text, direct Google link, every customer, one follow-up at day 3-5.
 The payoff is just higher in electrical because the trust conversion effect is stronger.
 See the full guide.

-3. Google Local Service Ads — highest-quality paid leads
+3. Google Local Services Ads — highest-quality paid leads

 Google LSAs work particularly well for electrical contractors because: